-If a trademark owner chooses to use survey to prove acquired distinctiveness, the Exam Guide reminds trademark owners that surveys must be properly designed.
+If a trademark owner chooses to use surveys to prove acquired distinctiveness, the Exam Guide reminds us that surveys must be properly designed.
 In the Booking.com case, the Teflon survey evidence was utilized, which is a recognized survey methodology.
-The Exam Guide and SCOTUS cautioned that the survey must be properly designed and reported, preferably by a survey expert and these can be very expensive tools, but well worth it if you have a brand that is well-known in the eyes of consumers.
+The Exam Guide and SCOTUS cautioned that the survey must be properly designed and reported, preferably by a survey expert and these can be very expensive tools, but well worth it if your client has a brand that is well-known in the eyes of consumers.

 A Generic.com Term May Fail to Function as a Mark